 DSNP (Decentralized Social Networking Protocol) is a social networking protocol designed to run on a blockchain.
 It specifies a set of social primitives along with requirements for interoperability.
-Go to Implementations for specifics on how DSNP is implemented on a specific blockchain.
+Go to Systems for specifics on how DSNP is expressed on a specific blockchain.

 The nature of blockchain technology means that all DSNP Operations are potentially asynchronous; that is, DSNP State Change Records need not be created immediately upon invoking a DSNP Operation, and may appear in the stream of state changes at any subsequent time.
 A DSNP Operation can therefore only be confirmed to have completed successfully by observing the stream of newly-generated DSNP Records.